johnjohndoe/AFreeChart/trunk/afreechart/README.txt

 AFreeChart consists by the developer's contribution described in the list below:

-    - Shiraki Seiyu  (for Icom Systech Co., Ltd)
+    - Shiraki Seiyu  (for ICOMSYSTECH Co.,Ltd)
     - Ikeda Koichiro
     - Sato Yoshiaki
     - Niwano Masayoshi
+    - Yamakami Souichirou
     - Nada Wataru  (for Tokyo University of information Sciences)